-Starting any sort of small business is a difficult endeavor.
-It takes dedication, hard work and determination.
-It also takes money.
-This can be one of the biggest and scariest parts of venturing to start your own business.
+Starting a gym from scratch can be one of the biggest and scariest parts of being a personal trainer.
 But, you don’t need to break the bank to achieve your dreams.

-Use free resources.
 The US Small Business Administration is a free government agency designed to get small businesses off the ground.
 They offer a variety of free services.
 From help with business plans to legal and accounting advice, they’re there to help.
 Use word of mouth as a free resource.
 If clients see results, they are going to want to show it to others.